-The Poodlewalks website is a part of Thoughtfactory a digital media enterprise centred around photography.
-This consists of photography and blogging, and it is part of the open web of free and independent websites tied together loosely by links and search engine results in a networked society whose culture is becoming increasingly visual.
+The Poodlewalks website is a part of Thoughtfactory, a digital medianetwork centred around photography based in South Australia.
+This network of photography and blogging, and it is part of the open web of free and independent websites loosely tied together by links and search engine results in a networked society, whose culture is becoming increasingly visual.

 There’s no obvious way to replicate this power out on the open web of independent websites.
 So the initial attraction of being free and independent running my own site on my own domain. is increasingly becoming the freedom to be ignored and the freedom to starve.